 Hospitals admit more than five million patients to ICUs across the U.S. each year.
 The severity of their condition means mortality rates are disturbingly high—the highest of any unit in the hospital.
-And particularly in times of crisis or disaster, like the COVID-19 pandemic we are currently living through, ICUs are often overloaded with the sickest patients requiring the highest level of care in the most chaotic time.
+And particularly in times of crisis or disaster, like the COVID-19 pandemic, ICUs are often overloaded with the sickest patients requiring the highest level of care in the most chaotic time.
 This stresses not only the providers, but the resources, equipment, and technologies that they depend on to execute care effectively and efficiently.

 All that considered, it clearly follows that hospitals are tasked with ensuring that their ICUs provide the highest quality patient care no matter what obstacles come—and that demands an equally high level of teamwork.

 The critical care environment is extremely unique.
 It can be as fast-paced as the ER, but patients can be there long-term.
 The atmosphere can also be emotionally charged, complex, resource-demanding, and stressful.

 In addition, the ICU requires a wide-ranging skill set that includes, at the physician level, intensivists, cardiologists, pulmonologists, and surgeons.
 Nurses, assistants, unit coordinators, and an array of specialists—therapists, pharmacists, social workers, chaplains, dieticians, and the like—round out the clinical staff makeup.